-For homeowners in the Inland Empire and throughout Southern California, owning a home is the American dream, while losing a home to foreclosure is a worst-case scenario.
-With Southern California homeowners struggling with payments after recent economic turmoil, foreclosures are happening more often than you might think.
-Many families in the Inland Empire and the surrounding area have lost their homes due to a foreclosure and many more are facing foreclosure now because they can’t keep up with their monthly mortgage payments.
+For homeowners throughout California, owning a home is the American dream, while losing a home to foreclosure is a worst-case scenario.
+With California homeowners struggling with payments after recent economic turmoil, foreclosures are happening more often than you might think.
+Many families have lost their homes due to a foreclosure and many more are facing foreclosure now because they can’t keep up with their monthly mortgage payments.

 If you have struggles to stay current on your mortgage, the best way to avoid a foreclosure is to hire an experienced foreclosure prevention and defense attorney.
 There are a number of alternatives to foreclosure that may be available to you and other homeowners depending on the facts in your case, which is why we always recommend enlisting the help of a knowledgeable attorney when faced with the foreclosure process.
 At Talkov Law Corp., our foreclosure defense lawyers are extremely knowledgeable in helping our clients avoid foreclosure.
 If you are worried about a foreclosure on your real estate, we can help you protect your home or business while getting your financial life back on track.